-Boat Port (pretty area; stands with locals selling jewelry and other products)
+Pretty area with stands where locals are selling jewelry and other products

 From Old Town, you walk up stairs on a street called Groda.
 After about 100 stairs, you get to a main road.
 Across the street you’ll see a gate that has a picture of the fort on it.
 Enter this gate and continue your walk up.
 Here there are switchback trails that take you to the top.
 The whole trip only takes about 15-20 minutes.
 Note: do not leave the main trail (the main place we almost did this was where there was a clear path that turned right and up and there was a path in front of us that went under some of the fort walls.
 Thankfully, “STOP” was spray painted on the ground of the path that went up and right so we continued straight under the walls.
 Any side paths like this that you see that seem like short cuts are actually dead ends).